cybercommons/cybercom-cookiecutter/README.md

 	docker_host_data_directory [/opt]:

-Docker Host Data Directory: This is a work around for the current working directory of cookiecutter.
+Docker Host Data Directory: This is a work around for the current install directory of cookiecutter.
 CookieCutter does have this capability, but for some reason could not figure out how to set an additional template parameter or access within template.

 ######2) Build API Docker Container